-In December 2010, the Financial Accounting Standards Board (the "FASB") issued an Accounting Standards Update 2010-28, Intangibles-Goodwill and Other (Topic 350) ("ASU 2010-28").
+In December 2010, the FASB issued an Accounting Standards Update 2010-28, Intangibles-Goodwill and Other (Topic 350): When to Perform Step 2 of the Goodwill Impairment Test for Reporting Units with Zero or Negative Carrying Amounts ("ASU 2010-28").
 ASU 2010-28 clarifies the requirement to test for impairment of goodwill.
 ASC Topic 350 requires that goodwill be tested for impairment if the carrying amount of a reporting unit exceeds its fair value.
 Under ASU 2010-28, when the carrying amount of a reporting unit is zero or negative, an entity must assume that it is more likely than not that a goodwill impairment exists, perform an additional test to determine whether goodwill has been impaired and calculate the amount of that impairment.
 The modifications to ASC Topic 350 resulting from the issuance of ASU 2010-28 are effective for fiscal years beginning after December 15, 2010 and interim periods within those years.
-The adoption of the provisions of ASU 2010-28 had no effect on our financial position, results of operations, or cash flows.
+The adoption of the provisions of ASU 2010-28 had no effect on our financial position, results of operations, cash flows, or disclosures.